PadmanabhanSaravanan/AmazonWebService/README.md

 ![image lifecycle](image/lifecycle6.PNG)

-**10.** To expire current versions of objects, under Expire current versions of objects, in Number of days after object creation, enter the number of days.
+**Step10.** To expire current versions of objects, under Expire current versions of objects, in Number of days after object creation, enter the number of days.

 ![image lifecycle](image/lifecycle7.PNG)

-**11.** To permanently delete previous versions of objects, under Permanently delete noncurrent versions of objects, in Days after objects become noncurrent, enter the number of days.
+**Step11.** To permanently delete previous versions of objects, under Permanently delete noncurrent versions of objects, in Days after objects become noncurrent, enter the number of days.
 You can optionally specify the number of newer versions to retain by entering a value under Number of newer versions to retain.

 ![image lifecycle](image/lifecycle8.PNG)

 **12.** Under Delete expired delete markers or incomplete multipart uploads, choose Delete expired object delete markers and Delete incomplete multipart uploads.
 Then, enter the number of days after the multipart upload initiation that you want to end and clean up incomplete multipart uploads.

-For more information about multipart uploads, see [Uploading and copying objects using multipart upload](https://docs.aws.amazon.com/AmazonS3/latest/userguide/storage-class-intro.html).

-**13.** Choose Create rule.
+**Step13.** Choose Create rule.

 If the rule does not contain any errors, Amazon S3 enables it, and you can see it on the Management tab under Lifecycle rules.